mathieu-sibue/optimizing-insurance-renewal-prices/README.md

 ## :dart: Description & objective

 For insurance companies to remain profitable, clients’ rates often have to be raised upon contract renewal.
 However, customers may choose to cancel their policy if charged excessively.
-This difficulty makes personalizing insurance renewal prices a complex task, and in 2020, four CentraleSupélec students and I took on the challenge of improving an insurance company’s baseline solution to this problem.
+This difficulty makes personalizing insurance renewal prices a complex task, and in 2020, four CentraleSupélec students and I took on the challenge of improving an insurance company’s baseline solution to this problem in three months.

 In a few words:
 <p align="center">